Quantum local-equilibrium state with fixed multiplicity constraint and Bose-Einstein momentum correlations: Local-equilibrium statistical operator

 Utilization of the Fourier transformation of Eq. (\ref{15}) with respect to $\Delta \textbf{p} = \textbf{p}_{2}-\textbf{p}_{1}$ immediately results in the ideal gas Bose distribution function (\ref{9}).

-Now, going back to the quasiequilibrium statistical operator (\ref{1.1}), (\ref{1.2}), we suppose that $\beta (x)$ and $u_{\mu}(x)$ are slowly varying in spacetime functions across the three-dimensional hypersurface $\sigma$.
-It makes it possible to apply a local thermal equilibrium approximation (see e.g. Refs. \cite{Zubarev,Fl}) of the statistical operator (\ref{1.1}), (\ref{1.2}).
-The local thermal equilibrium is an approximate concept which is usually associated with the possibility to define a fluid cell, i.e. with the existence of a scale at which the system appears to be at homogeneous equilibrium.
-Therefore this scale should be much smaller than the distance over which the $\beta_{\mu}(x)=\beta (x)u_{\mu}(x)$ varies essentially.
+Now, going back to the quasiequilibrium statistical operator (\ref{1.1}), (\ref{1.2}), we suppose that $\beta (x)$ and $u_{\mu}(x)$ are slowly varying functions across the three-dimensional hypersurface $\sigma$.
+This makes it possible to apply a local thermal equilibrium approximation (see, e.g., Refs. \cite{Zubarev,Fl}) of the statistical operator (\ref{1.1}), (\ref{1.2}).
+The local thermal equilibrium is an approximate concept which is usually associated with the possibility of defining a fluid cell, i.e., with the existence of a scale at which the system appears to be at homogeneous equilibrium.
+Therefore, this scale should be much smaller than the distance over which the $\beta_{\mu}(x)=\beta (x)u_{\mu}(x)$ varies essentially.
 On the other hand, this scale has to be assumed large enough from a microscopic point of view, meaning that the typical microscopic correlation lengths are much smaller than the size of a cell.